Sarah-Bue/budget-buddy/README.md

 ### Code

-- The clearScreen and typingPrint funtions were adapted from [101 Computing](https://www.101computing.net/python-typing-text-effect/).
+- The clearScreen and typingPrint functions were adapted from [101 Computing](https://www.101computing.net/python-typing-text-effect/).

 - The tutorial for Colorama was found on [Linux Hint](https://linuxhint.com/colorama-python/).

 - [Real Python](https://realpython.com/sort-python-dictionary/) was consulted for the creation and sorting of Dictionaries.

-- [Python Documentation](https://docs.python.org/) was consulted on multiple occations, including for specifics about Datetime, Sorting, and Data Structures.
+- [Python Documentation](https://docs.python.org/) was consulted on multiple occasions, including for specifics about Datetime, Sorting, and Data Structures.

 - [W3schools](https://www.w3schools.com/) and [Stack Overflow](https://stackoverflow.com/) were consulted regularly.

 - The steps to set up and connect a Google Sheet were provided by [Code Institute's](https://codeinstitute.net/ie/) *Love Sandwiches* project.

+- A blog article by [Adam Johnson](https://adamj.eu/tech/2022/11/04/why-does-python-deprecationwarning-invalid-escape-sequence/) was consulted on how to fix the *SyntaxWarning: invalid escape sequence '\|'*.

 [Back to top ⇧](#budget-buddy)